 “The ninth installation of Bec Plexus’ video release spree is Molly Joyce’s ‘think out loud,’ a vivid piece that advocates for a positive mindset.
 Joyce’s music often explores reverberant electronics, stemming from her instrument of choice — the vintage toy organ.
 Here, those interests shine through, as rich drones and warm textures color the music with a radiant warmth.
 Plexus’ voice intersperses between the luscious backdrop; the music is enveloping and entrancing.”

-Vanessa Ague, The Road to Sound
+Vanessa Ague, The Road to Sound, July 2020 — read full article

 “I can’t say enough about how great this is and will leave you with one caveat: prepare to be obsessed.”